 Basics of Watercolor Painting

-Now that we’ve covered the basic supplies for watercolor, it’s time to dive right into the techniques you’ll need to get started!
+Now that we’ve covered the basic supplies for watercolor art, it’s time to dive right into the techniques you’ll need to get started!

 In order to mix watercolors to create a beautiful range of colors, you need to understand basic color theory.
-Lots of people learn the basics of the color wheel in school, but it’s worth taking a moment to refresh that knowledge.
+Lots of people learn the basics of the color wheel in school, but it’s worth taking a moment to refresh that knowledge with watercolor basics.

 Each watercolor palette is different, so it’s a great idea for you to paint out a simple color wheel with all twelve colors (three primary, three secondary, and six tertiary) starting out with just your primary colors.
 This way you can get a feel for how your paint will behave, and it will help you understand the basics of color mixing firsthand.